teorth/pfr/README.md

 To view the web-version of the blueprint locally, run `inv serve` and navigate to `http://localhost:8000/` in your favorite browser.

+Or you can just run `inv dev` instead of `inv all` and `inv serve`, after each edit to the LaTeX, it will automatically rebuild the blueprint, you just need to refresh the web page to see the rendered result.

+Note: If you have something wrong in your LaTeX file, and the LaTeX compilation fails, LaTeX will stuck and ask for commands, you'll need to type `X` then return to exit LaTeX, then fix the LaTeX error, and run `inv dev` again.

 ## Source reference

 `[GGMT]`: <https://arxiv.org/abs/2311.05762>